 For sauteing:

-- 2 tablespoon vegan margarine or vegan butter/or an oil such as rapeseed oil [or replace with ½ cup of veggie stock for an added fat-free soup]
+- 2 tablespoons margarine [or an oil such as sunflower or rapeseed oil [or replace with ½ cup of veggie stock for an addedfat-free soup]

 Tasty soup: